hwheinzen/grugen/README.md

 - `state`	- here we could ignore an input line with 'goto readagain'
 - `get`		- here we need to extract information out of variable `line` and feed the variables `customerKey` and `billKey`

-(The location `global` is meant for global declarations.)
+(The location `global` is for any global declarations needed.)

-Now provide code for these locations using `.sl=` statements ('sl' for 'select location'):
+Now provide some code for the locations using `.sl=` statements ('sl' for 'select location'):
 ```
 .sl=o_year